The Graz Lagrangian Model - GRAL - was initially developed in 1999, and has been used extensively in regulatory assessments and scientific studies.

 Quality assurance is central to the ongoing development of GRAL, based on these fundamentals:

 - Regular reports detailing the model physics, and the publication of results in international peer-reviewed scientific journals.

 - Comprehensive documentation of the software, with version control.

 - A handbook for the GUI that includes hints and recommendations for good practice.

 - Validation of every update using 30 different data sets (field experiments, wind tunnel experiments, air quality measurements), as published in the GRAL documentation.

-A simple tutorial video about using the GRAL model is now available: https://www.youtube.com/watch?v=vfEVl-j4P5s
+Tutorial videos about the GRAL model are also available: https://www.youtube.com/watch?v=vfEVl-j4P5s